oracle/netsuite-suitecloud-sdk/packages/unit-testing/README.md

 jest.config.js
 ```

-To see the content of the files you need to make SuiteCloud Unit Testing work, check the following list:
+See below the content of the SuiteCloud Unit Testing files:

 - `jest.config.js` file
 ```javascript